ibnuhalimm/shortest-job-first/README.md

 ## How To Use
 1. Clone this repo
-2. Compile using 'gcc' or 'cc' with command : > cc fcfs.c -o fcfs
+2. Compile using 'gcc' or 'cc' with command : > cc sjf.c -o sjf
-3. Run these compiled program : > ./fcfs
+3. Run these compiled program : > ./sjf

 ## Documentation
 ![alt text](https://github.com/ibnuhalimm/shortest-job-first/blob/master/docs/img_001.png?raw=true "Source Code")